Chart Color Schemes

 Light is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Light's dwelling structure, as per the latest Census, was 97.3% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 94.6% houses and 5.4% other dwellings.
-Home ownership in Light stood at 36.8%, with mortgaged dwellings at 48.9% and rented ones at 14.3%.
-The median monthly mortgage repayment was $1,328, lower than Non-Metro SA's average of $1,400.
-The median weekly rent figure in Light was $260, compared to Non-Metro SA's $285.
-Nationally, Light's mortgage repayments were significantly lower at $1,328 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Light's dwelling structures, as per the latest Census, were 97.3% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro SA had 94.6% houses and 5.4% other dwellings.
+Home ownership in Light was 36.8%, with mortgaged dwellings at 48.9% and rented ones at 14.3%.
+The median monthly mortgage repayment was $1,328, below Non-Metro SA's average of $1,400.
+Median weekly rent in Light was $260, compared to Non-Metro SA's $285.
+Nationally, Light's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing